Rights Respecting School

 The Award is based on the key principles of equality, respect, dignity, participation and non-discrimination and putting these at the heart of our ethos and culture will enhance relationships, wellbeing and enable all children to flourish - developing their talents and abilities to their full potential.
 It will also raise children’s awareness of local and global issues in relation to human rights.

-The school council will play a pivotal role in placing the UN convention for the Rights of the Child at the centre of all we do at school - they will form the Rights Respecting School 'steering group'.
+The school council will play a pivotal role in placing the UN convention for the Rights of the Child at the centre of all we do at school - the Respect council will form a steering group that helps to guide us through.
 Have a look at the different versions of the UN convention on the Rights of the Child below.